Building Successful Teams for Website Governance

 - Undergraduate Admissions

 - Graduate Admissions

 While the WAC is a extremely valuable in gaining consensus on website decisions across campus, all major decisions are ultimately finalized (and funding approved) by the institution’s Executive Leadership.

 It is critical to have Executive Leadership present at key milestones throughout the creation and implementation of your governance plan.
 By simply being visible at meetings and presentations, they will assist with building credibility and encourage compliance with your governance rules.

 If certain contributors are not adhering to the governance plan, Executive Leadership has the authority to take action and enforce the rules and policies.
 One way to help ensure that the content being produced is of the highest quality possible is to encourage collaboration across campus to build a strong community of contributors.

 We suggest that informal groups of website contributors meet on a regular basis.
 This allows for collaboration and generation of new and creative content ideas.
 Some examples of informal groups could include content creators, student bloggers, etc. This presents an opportunity for individuals to share experiences, lessons learned and best practices.
 Meeting on a monthly basis usually works well, but these groups should be flexible and work with the schedules of those involved to be most effective.

 A successful governance plan can take years to successfully implement.
 It typically involves a cultural shift that can be painful at times.
 Building a solid support system of teams to enforce the plan is an essential first step.
-If you’d like more information on website governance and the process of creating a governance plan, check out our website governance worksheet.
 As always, feel free to reach out with questions.
 We’re happy to chat.